Uwill18/Uwill18/README.md

 Front-end Developer, MERN stack Developer, Full-stack Developer
 ---------------------------------------------------------------

-I am a Full-Stack Developer who enjoys creating artful User Experiences using the MERN stack.
+I am a Full-Stack Developer who enjoys creating Artful User Experiences using the MERN STACK.
 In addition to being extremely proficient in JavaScript, I also have extensive knowledge in backend technologies like Java and Python.

 *   🌍  I'm based in Texas
 *   🖥️  See my portfolio at [Easter Developer Portfolio](http://uwill18.github.io/Easter_Dev_Portfolio_3.0/)